JarvanMo/Android-OkHttp-Jerry/README.md

 Jerry is just a **Utils**  for   **OKHTTP** in Android.It has  **FLUENT APIS** .

-From ok-http 3 , square has changed lots of its apis a , so I'm still developing the new version of Jerry.
+From ok-http 3 , square has changed lots of its apis , so I'm still developing the new version of Jerry.
+I'll give a sample later.

 ----------